appwrite/demos-for-functions/nodejs/template/README.md

 Take a look at this example (https://github.com/appwrite/demos-for-functions/blob/master/nodejs/welcome-email/README.md) for more information.

-Make sure you mention the instruvtions clearly and also mention the entrypoint command for the function -->
+Make sure you mention the instructions clearly and also mention the entrypoint command for the function -->
 ## 🎯 Trigger
 <!-- Clearly explain the triggers that this cloud function relies on to work correctly.
 Take a look at the below example: